Tied links and invariants for singular links

 Notice that this action preserves the cardinal of each block of the set partition.

 We shall say that two set partitions $I$ and $I'$ in $\Psf$ are conjugate, denoted by $I \sim I'$, if there exits $w\in S_n$ such that, $I' = w(I) $; if it is necessary to precise such $w$, we write $I \sim_w I'$.
-Further, observe that if $I$ and $I^{\prime}$ are standard indexed with $m$ blocks, then the permutation $w$ induces a permutation of $S_m$ of the indices of the blocks, which we denote by $w_{I,I'}.$
+Further, observe that if $I$ and $I^{\prime}$ are standard indexed with $m$ blocks, then the permutation $w$ induces a permutation $w_{I,I'}$ of $S_m$ acting on the indices of the blocks.

 \begin{example} Let $I=\{\{1,2\}_1,\{3\}_2,\{4,5\}_3,\{6\}_4\}$ and $I^{\prime}=\{ \{1\}_1,\{2,5\}_2,\{3,6\}_3\{4\}_4\} $, so $n=6$ and $m=4$.
 We have $I \sim_w I^{\prime}$, where:

 \end{example}